violet-eco/violet-eco.github.io/README.md

 ### Multi-Platform Support

 Violet aims for broad compatibility and can run on multiple platforms, including Linux, Windows and macOS systems.
-The Vioelt Calls Wrapper faciliates running Violet applications natively on these platforms, although some features may be limited compared to the native Violet environment.
+The Violet Universal Compatibility Layer faciliates running Violet applications natively on these platforms, although some features may be limited compared to the native Violet environment.

 ## Documentation